scdodd83/droneshieldDoddTest/README.md

 ## METHODOLOGY

-For this testing suite we have chosen the `Pytest` and `Playwright` frameworks for both the UI and API tests.
+For this testing suite I have chosen the `Pytest` and `Playwright` frameworks for both the UI and API tests.
 These were chosen for a number of reasons, most of which are expressed in the [EXERCISE-1.md](https://github.com/scdodd83/droneshieldDoddTest/blob/main/EXERCISE-1.md) and [EXERCISE-2.md](https://github.com/scdodd83/droneshieldDoddTest/blob/main/EXERCISE-2.md) files found in this repo.

 ## GETTING STARTED